Demote a Domain Controller

 samba-tool domain tombstones expunge --tombstone-lifetime=0

-Cleanup DNS entries
+Clean up DNS entries

 Caponato's Samba notebook.
-Start here or else Main menu
+Start here or return to Main menu.